LisaCharlotteKane/marketing-program-tr/src/prd.md

    - Why: Enable proper tracking and attribution of campaigns that span multiple regions
    - Success: Digital campaigns can be properly budgeted and their impact across regions can be tracked

+9. **CSV Data Import**
+   - What: Ability to upload campaign data via CSV file with validation and error reporting
+   - Why: Enable bulk import of campaign data from external sources or planning documents
+   - Success: Users can successfully import multiple campaigns at once with proper validation

 ## Design Direction

 ### Visual Tone & Identity